 - Bulimia Nervosa

-On the other hand, disordered eating is characterised by a variety of abnormal eating behaviors that, by themselves, do not meet the criteria for diagnosis of a recognised eating disorder.
-This does not mean that it is less dangerous – disordered eating can include common behaviors of eating disorders, such as: chronic restrained eating, compulsive eating, binge eating, with associated loss of control.
+Disordered eating, on the other hand, is characterised by a variety of abnormal but ‘subclinical’ eating behaviours that do not meet the criteria for the formal diagnosis of an eating disorder.
+This does not mean that it cannot be harmful.
+Disordered eating includes symptoms and patterns of behaviour common to eating disorders, such as chronic restrained eating, compulsive eating and binge eating with associated loss of control.

-What are the symptoms of eating disorders / disordered eating?
+What are the symptoms of eating disorders or disordered eating?

 - binge eating

-Research has also linked eating disorders with high levels of depression and anxiety, and low self-esteem.
-Eating disorders can significantly interfere with a person’s ability to manage day-to-day life.
+Research has also linked eating disorders with high rates of depression, anxiety and low self-esteem.
+People with eating disorders also tend to have elevated rates of personality disorders and substance use.
+These behaviours and attributes can significantly interfere with a person’s ability to manage day-to-day life.

 How Seed Psychology can help you

-Seed Psychology offers psychological sessions for the treatment of persons with an eating disorder, or for friends and family who are supporting a loved one through this difficult time.
-These sessions aim to identify the psychological aspects that have contributed to the onset and the maintenance of the eating disorder.
+Seed Psychology offers psychological treatment for persons with an eating disorder, or for friends and family who are supporting a loved one with an eating disorder.
+These sessions aim to identify the psychological aspects that have contributed to the onset and maintenance of an eating disorder.

-Through psychotherapeutic techniques (including cognitive restructuring, personal development exercises, relaxation techniques) we will work with the person to reduce feelings of inadequacy, negative body image, shame and guilt and help them to take control over their life.
+Through psychotherapeutic techniques, including cognitive restructuring, personal development exercises and relaxation techniques, we will work to reduce feelings of inadequacy, negative body image, shame and guilt and help you to regain your health, wellbeing and quality of life.